 All rules pertaining to points can be located in the rules and regulations section under the point system link.

 Any dealer has the right to immediately disqualify a player for any form of poor behavior as interpreted by that managing dealer.
 A player disqualified must leave the poker area if the managing dealer insists and failure to follow this ruling will result in expulsion from the venue by management.
-Any player who disagrees with a dealers decision is encouraged to contact Carl or Jimmy the following day and not cause a confrontation or argument at any venue.
+Any player who disagrees with a dealers decision is encouraged to contact management the following day and not cause a confrontation or argument at any venue.

-Jimmy and Carl reserve the right to ban any player at any time for any reason.
+Management reserve the right to ban any player at any time for any reason.
 The two behaviors that NPPT Poker has no tolerance for are: Any threat or act of physical violence.